-Making grilled Tuscan steak is all about having the best ingredients on hand that you can buy.
+Making grilled Tuscan steak (also known as steak Florentine) is all about having the best ingredients on hand that you can buy.
 It’s the sort of recipe where there is nowhere to hide since it’s so simple and straightforward!
 So buy some nice, thick bone-in steaks, get out your favorite fruity extra virgin olive oil, pick up some fresh lemons and rosemary, and get grilling.

 Just the other day when I was posting my Blueberry Sangria recipe, I was complaining about how cold it was.
 As I wrote up that post we were dealing with a rainy day in the 40s.
 In June.
 I mean we were seriously thinking about starting a fire and would have if we had a few pieces of wood in the garage.
 The thought of going out in the cold rain and getting some wet wood to start a fire just had us putting on sweaters and complaining instead. 🙂 That is the best part of bad weather.
 Complaining about it.

 And now we’re having a heat wave!
 The heat will be breaking this evening for some cooler weather tomorrow, but 40s to 90s in less than a week.
 And this means it is totally time to have blueberry sangria, or the other cold beverage of your choice, and fire up the grill.

 Who wants to heat up the house when you’re already paying to cool it off?